Veeupup/naive-query-engine/README.md

-# Navie Query Engine (Toy for Learning)
+# Navie Query Engine (Toy for Learning) 😄

 This is a Query Engine which support `SQL` interface.
 And it is only a Toy for learn query engine only.
+You can check [TODO](https://github.com/Veeupup/naive-query-engine#todo) to check the progress now.

-Simple enough to learn and Now it only has a basic architecture and most operators and planners have not implemented (will be done in the future).
+Simple enough to learn (Although it is simple...but with so much work to finish..
+TAT 😭) and Now it only has a basic architecture and most operators and planners have not implemented (will be done in the future).

 This is inspired(and most ideas come) by [how-query-engines-work](https://github.com/andygrove/how-query-engines-work) and it is just for learning purpose.
 And many ideas inspired by [arrow-datafusion](https://github.com/apache/arrow-datafusion).